Jeanne Heil Ph.D.

 Linguistic and psycholinguistic approaches to bilingualism (adult second language acquisition, heritage language acquisition); Methodology in second language acquisition and code-switching research

-Heil, J. & Ebert, S. (In Press).
-Extra-syntactic Factors in the That-trace Effect.
-Contemporary trends in Hispanic and Lusophone Linguistics: Selected Papers from the Hispanic Linguistic Symposium 2015.
+Heil, J., & Ebert, S. (2018).
+Extra-syntactic factors in the that-trace effect.
+In Contemporary Trends in Hispanic and Lusophone Linguistics: Selected papers from the Hispanic Linguistic Symposium 2015 (Vol. 15, p.
+309).
+John Benjamins Publishing Company.

 González-Vilbazo, K., Bartlett, L., Downey, S., Ebert, S., Heil, J., Hoot, B., Koronkiewicz, B., & Ramos, S. (2013).
 Methodological considerations in code-switching research.
 Studies in Hispanic and Lusophone Linguistics, 6(1), 119-138.